 - Clearly delineate each party’s rights and responsibilities,

-- Avoid future disagreements, and
+- Avoid future disagreements in general, and

 - Preemptively agree on how to handle disagreements.